Updated for my 18 x 13 inch sheet pan 5/22/2026

 Topping:

-• 1 to 2 tablespoons fresh herbs (or dry)
+- 1 to 2 tablespoons fresh oregano and or basil (or dry)

 Dough:

-In a mixer add water then yeast then flour the salt.
+In a mixer add water then yeast then flour then salt.
 Mix with dough hook.

 Allow to rest for a 15 minutes and stretch and fold refrigerate over night for best results or let rise until doubled.
-Then stretch and fold again. form into about 4 balls and let then reach room temperature.
+Then stretch and fold again. form into 1 ball and let then reach room temperature.

 Topping: